handbd/IT3049C-Final-Project-Snake/README.md

 3. Use the spacebar key to pause or resume the game.
 4. The score and length of the snake increases when it eats the fruit (apple) in the playing area.
 5. The game finishes when the snake touches the boundary, it's own tail or the virus in the playing area.
+6. when game finishes takes game score and adds it to database and displays highscores.